prismformore/Multi-Task-Transformer/README.md

   booktitle={ECCV},
   year={2022}
 }
+@InProceedings{taskprompter2023,
+  title={TaskPrompter: Spatial-Channel Multi-Task Prompting for Dense Scene Understanding}, author={Ye, Hanrong and Xu, Dan}, booktitle={ICLR}, year={2023}
+}
 ```
-Please also consider :star2: star our project to share with your community if you find this repository helpful!
+Please do consider :star2: star our project to share with your community if you find this repository helpful!

 # :blush: Contact
 Please contact [Hanrong Ye](https://sites.google.com/site/yhrspace/) if any questions.